A false identity and a set of limiting beliefs.

 most people don’t seem to care to shed much light on the subconscious realm.

 Both the feminine and masculine principles exist in all things and manifest in some way or another.
 In relation to our species, that would be to say, men have an inner feminine quality, whereas women have an inner masculine quality.
 This has been exemplified in the traditional symbol that has been recognized throughout our modern history, the Ying Yang.
 There are two seemingly different energetic poles, and within each of those lies a sphere of the opposing force.
 Within the Human Mind Framework, the male and female principles also represent the conscious and subconscious minds, respectively.
 The norm in society is to be familiar and relate to life through our conscious mind and thoughts.
 This is less so for the females of our species who are more in tune with their own bodies thanks to biological design.
 Unless you’re into it either via personal inquiry or professional vocation, most people don’t seem to care to shed much light on the subconscious realm or delve deeper into their own bodies.
 The subconscious mind is directly connected to the body and all of the internal processes it regulates.
-Most of our understanding of these concepts traditionally comes from Asia, though not exclusively, through Yoga, Tantra, Daoism, Tibetan Buddhism, Gnosticism, and Shamanism since this knowledge has been repressed in Western societies.
+Most of our understanding of these concepts traditionally comes from Asia, though not exclusively, through Yoga, Tantra, Daoism, Tibetan Buddhism, Gnosticism, and Shamanism since this knowledge was largely repressed in Western societies.
 A theme in which all these traditions coincide is the reconciliation of these two universal forces of nature.
 Why would they ever want to reconcile?
 Well, put simply, it leads to the creation of a more wholesome and balanced human being.

 The undiscovered territory